 In today’s lean production market, it’s essential that companies with large production facilities have excellent SCM, especially for complex processes.
 Indeed, even production of simple products can be crippled by one weak link in the chain.
 Automating and the ability to analyze, identify and correct inefficiencies is the key to success.Sebastian Müller, CTO yWorks

+The yFiles SDK is designed explicitly for diagram visualization.
+Its advanced layout algorithms can comfortably transform your data into readable, informative, and appealing diagrams.
+In contrast to a generic graph editor or app, yFiles lets you create tools tailored to your specific requirements.
 It provides a graph visualization component, graph editor features, and an extensive set of algorithms for automatic data arrangement and graph analysis.

 Software developers use yFiles to display, edit, and analyze production processes, decision models, resource utilization, and more.
 Exporting and importing data is a breeze: yFiles is compatible with every data format and data source and available for every major platform: Web, .NET and Java.
 And because yFiles can visualize data from different sources, data does not have to be first consolidated into one databank.